paramsiddharth/web-server-suite/README.md

 # Web Server Suite
-A collection of web server technologies with respective examples and Dockerfiles with implementations from base OS images as well as official images from Docker Hub.
+A collection of web server technologies with respective examples and Dockerfiles, containing implementations from base OS images as well as official images from Docker Hub.

 ## Server Technologies